Manukam/WSO2-Custom-Basic-Authenticator-User-Migration/README.md

 # WSO2-Custom-Basic-Authenticator-User-Migration

-Migrate users from the old userstore (default embedded ldap and h2 db) seamlessly without asking users to create new passwords
+Migrate users from the old userstore (default embedded ldap and h2 db) seamlessly without asking users to create new passwords.

 Steps to deploy

 Build the component by running `mvn clean install`